cognitedata/inso-bootstrap-cli/README.md

 #### Authentication

-The easies way to set up authentication is to copy the `.env_example` file to `.env` and fill out the environment variables needed.
-For informations on the fields see  the [Environment variables](#environment-variables)-section.
+The easiest way to set up authentication is to copy the `.env_example` file to `.env` and fill out the environment variables needed.
+For information on the fields see the [Environment variables](#environment-variables)-section.

 Once the `.env` file is set up, you can check that the tool can connect to CDF by uncommenting the cognite-part of the config file and re-running the `diagram` command from above.

 ### Running locally

-With To set create a group with the proper access-rights for the bootstrap-cli to do it's job you can run the `prepare`-command. this creates a group and links it to a group the app-registration is in.
+With To set create a group with the proper access-rights for the bootstrap-cli to do its job you can run the `prepare`-command. this creates a group and links it to a group the app-registration is in.

 PS.
 It is possible to run all of commands in dry-run mode by specifying `--dry-run=yes` before the command.
-This wil log the intended API-actions.
+This will log the intended API-actions.

 ```
-poetry run bootstrap-cli --debug prepare --aad-source-id <idb-source-id>
+poetry run bootstrap-cli repare --idp-source-id <idb-source-id>
 ```
 For more information, see the [Prepare command](#prepare-command)-section.